-Just like any other athletic skill, there is an optimal way in which people can run that places less stress on the body and makes you more efficient.
+Just like any other athletic skill, there is an optimal way in which people can run in order to place less stress on the body and make you more efficient.

 Key Traits For Optimal Running Form

 Why you do it: To efficiently move your body in a coordinated and symmetrical way that allows you to engage the correct muscles in the correct sequence while placing less work and stress to the rest of the body.
 This will equate to improved running economy and improved performance.